oracle/learning-library/workshops/autonomous-transaction-processing/LabGuide500Configurenode.jsAppWithATP.md

 - Learn how to build a linux node.js application server and connect it to an Oracle ATP database service

-## Required Artifacts

-- The following lab requires an Oracle Public Cloud account.
-You may use your own cloud account, a cloud account that you obtained through a trial, or a training account whose details were given to you by an Oracle instructor.

 ## Steps

 ### **STEP 1: Create a Virtual Cloud Network**